Get loud and proud with the fam at these inclusive and all-ages Pride Toronto events.

 At the centre of every year’s festivities is none other than the world-famous Pride Parade.
 Pride’s blowout Festival Weekend celebrates the strength, unity and uniqueness of Toronto’s 2SLGBTQ+ community.

-It also highlights the need for solidarity, community resilience, and collective connection, appropriately theming this Pride Month, All In.
+It also highlights the need for solidarity, community resilience, and collective connection, appropriately theming this Pride Month, We Won’t Stop.

 The crowd-drawing Pride Parade starts at the intersection of Rosedale Valley Road and Park Road, culminating at Nathan Phillips Square.
 Join the crowds thronging the main Yonge Street parade route to show your pride, support and/or allyship.